CharlesDupret/AlpageSentinelles/README.md

 ***

-## Structure of the project
+### Structure of the project

-  - `data`: Contain the main dataset, you can also put all your local data.
+  - `data`: Contain the main dataset, you can also put all your local data like TFE.
   - `doc`: reports and other project related documents
   - `environement.yaml`: the developing environment

-### Sub-part of the project

 ### Executables